mistic100/hass-codemirror/README.md

 2. Enter username and token in Git Settings
 3. Click "Save Credentials"

-# ⚠️ **If Github Device flow not working use PAT token"

 #### Creating a New Repository 🚀
 **NEW!
 Create GitHub repositories without leaving Blueprint Studio:**